RockLib/RockLib.Reflection.Optimized/README.md

 ### Git submodule / shared project

 Or add this repository as a submodule to an existing git project.
-Then add the shared project found at `` to the solution.
+Then add the shared project found in the submodule at `/RockLib.Reflection.Optimized.Shared/RockLib.Reflection.Optimized.Shared.shproj` to the solution.
 Finally, add a shared project reference to the project that needs optimized reflection.
 Consuming this project in this manner is intended for use by other libraries - it eliminates a nuget dependency and the optimized reflection extension methods are not exposed publicly.

 ## Quick start